watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    git clone https://github.com/microsoft/MCW-Cloud-native-applications.git
    ```

-2. The lab files will download.
+2. The lab files download.

    ![In this screenshot of a Bash window, git clone has been typed and run at the command prompt.
 The output from git clone is shown.](media/b4-2019-09-30_21-25-06.png)

-3. We do not need the `.git` folder and later steps will be
-   less complex if we remove it.
+3. We do not need the `.git` folder, and later steps will be less complex if we remove it.
 Run this command:

    ```bash
    rm -rf MCW-Cloud-native-applications/.git